Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

 \subsubsection{\textbf{Challenges and discomforts}}

-Challenges and discomforts introduce added difficulty to task solving.
-Challenges were partitioned depending on if remarks were predominantly made by ad hoc pairs or by individuals.
-Edge crossings and graph density, along with memory demand and visual clarity were most common and mostly reported by individuals.
-A participant described density as ''mentally and physically demanding'', related with frequent shifts of perspective.
-In this context, some individuals mentioned long SP as another challenge.
-Lack of interactive node selection was often the expressed workaround for high memory demand~(also by few pairs).
-Visual clarity encompassed overall sharpness and pixelation, as well as difficulties in discerning edges and degrees specifically.
+Challenges and discomforts introduce an added difficulty to task solving.
+Challenges were partitioned based on if the remarks were predominantly made by the ad hoc pairs or not.
+Edge crossings and graph density, along with memory demand and visual clarity were most reported by the individuals.
+One individual described graph density as ''mentally and physically demanding'', related to the frequent shifts in perspective.
+In this context, some individuals also mentioned long SP.
+Interactive node selection was often the expressed workaround for high memory demand~(also by few pairs).
+Visual clarity comprised sharpness and pixelation, as well as difficulties discerning edges and degrees.
 Ad hoc pairs focused on challenges hindering their interaction, such as issues related to labels and graph synchronization.
-The difference in views, just like around any object, was also mentioned by a couple of pairs, e.\,g., ''You had to walk over there and lose where you are'', which is in line with more comments by pair members adjusting to MR.
+The difference in views, like around any object, was mentioned:~''You had to walk over there and lose where you are.'', which is in line with other comments by pair members adjusting to MR.

 Wearing the HMD, at least one discomfort was indicated by over half of all participants.
 Responses included primarily head and eye problems, e.\,g., headache and eye strain.
 Few also complained from balance problems, fatigue or frustration.